2021 AFL Grand Final: Second quarter

 The momentum of the game shifted to the Bulldogs in the second quarter.
 Adam Treloar started off by kicking back-to-back goals.
 Just after that, Aaron Naughton kicked the Bulldogs' third goal in four minutes.
 Melbourne's Max Gawn scored what he initially thought to be a goal, but the goal umpire deemed it a behind as it had passed over the goal post.
 Ultimately, the Bulldogs scored six goals to one in the second quarter to take an eight-point lead at the main change, including two goals from Marcus Bontempelli.

 Third quarter

 The Bulldogs continued their good streak through the first half of the third quarter.
 Jason Johannisen took an impressive mark next to the goal posts, resulting in a goal to extend the lead for the Bulldogs.
 Bontempelli slotted his third goal with a snap shot from 35 metres out to extend their lead to 19 points and firming up his Norm Smith Medal chances in the process.
 However, the momentum shifted again, this time towards the Demons.
 Fritsch kicked back-to-back goals, and Ben Brown kicked another, bringing them within one point.
-Melbourne players Angus Brayshaw, Petracca, Tom Sparrow and Clayton Oliver each scored goals, giving Melbourne a four-goal lead at three quarter time.
+Melbourne players Angus Brayshaw, Petracca, Tom Sparrow and Clayton Oliver each scored goals, giving Melbourne a four-goal lead at three quarter time, following one the most incredible periods of play in Grand Final history.